railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 Minimum Stock Rules
 ^^^^^^^^^^^^^^^^^^^

 To automatically make stock replenishment proposals, you can use minimum stock rules.
-To do this, use the menu :menuselection:`Warehouse --> Automatic Procurements --> Minimum Stock Rules`.
+Go to the menu :menuselection:`Warehouse --> Automatic Procurements --> Minimum Stock Rules`.

 The rule is the following: if the virtual stock for the given location is lower than the minimum stock indicated in